Probate Litigation Attorney Fees

 Why is Probate Litigation So Expensive?

-A typical litigation matter will take between $75,000 and $150,000 of attorney fees on an hourly basis, and an additional $30,000 to $75,000 for costs.
+A typical litigation matter will take between $75,000 and $150,000 of attorney fees on an hourly basis.
+Additionally, there is typically an additional $30,000 to $75,000 for costs.
 In a contingency agreement, the most common arrangement is for the attorney to receive 33 percent of the recovery if the case settles, or 40 percent if the case proceeds to trial.

 Why is probate litigation so expensive and why are probate litigation attorney fees so high?
 In contested probate litigation practice, the interested party must prove what was said, what was thought, and what was intended by various people, in order to prove the testator’s state of mind.
 The most important person in probate litigation is deceased and cannot speak for himself.
 Gathering this type of evidence requires interviews, depositions and record subpoenas from doctors, lawyers, family members, care providers, neighbors, friends, accountants and anyone else who had contact with the deceased.
 This is a very time consuming and expensive process.
 However, there is often a great deal of money and property at stake.

 Triay Law Office Accepts Fees on a Contingency or Hourly Fees